Contra-rotating propellers: United States

 The United States worked with several prototypes, including the Northrop XB-35, XB-42 Mixmaster, the Douglas XTB2D Skypirate, the Curtiss XBTC, the A2J Super Savage, the Boeing XF8B, the XP-56 Black Bullet, the Fisher P-75 Eagle and the tail-sitting Convair XFY "Pogo" and Lockheed XFV "Salmon" VTOL fighters and the Hughes XF-11 reconnaissance plane.
 The Convair R3Y Tradewind flying boat entered service with contra-rotating propellers.
 However, both piston-engined and turboprop-powered propeller-driven aircraft were reaching their zenith and new technological developments such as the advent of the pure turbojet and turbofan engines, both without propellers, meant that the designs were quickly eclipsed.

 The US propeller manufacturer, Hamilton Standard, bought a Fairey Gannet in 1983 to study the effects of counter rotation on propeller noise and blade vibratory stresses.
 The Gannet was particularly suitable because the independently-driven propellers provided a comparison between counter and single rotation.

 Ultralight applications

 An Austrian company, Sun Flightcraft, distributes a contra-rotating gearbox for use on Rotax 503 and 582 engines on ultralight and microlight aircraft.
 The Coax-P was developed by Hans Neudorfer of NeuraJet and allows powered hang-gliders and parachutes to develop 15 to 20 percent more power while reducing torque moments.
 The manufacturer also reports reduced noise levels from dual contra-rotating props using the Coax-P gearbox.

-Use in water

-Torpedoes such as the Bliss-Leavitt torpedo have commonly used contra-rotating propellers to give the maximum possible speed within a limited diameter as well as counteracting the torque that would otherwise tend to cause the torpedo to rotate around its own longitudinal axis.

-Recreational Boating: in 1982 Volvo Penta introduced a contra-rotating boat propeller branded DuoProp.
-The patented device has been marketed since.

-After the Volvo Penta patents ran out, Mercury has also produced a corresponding product, MerCruiser Bravo 3.

-Commercial ships: In traditional machinery arrangement contra-rotating propellers are rare, due to cost and complexity.

-In 2004 ABB produced a product for large-power installations: the forward propeller is on a traditional shaftline, while the aft propeller is in an ABB Azipod.

-At lower power levels, contra-rotating mechanical azimuth thrusters are one possibility, convenient for CRP due to their inherent bevel gear construction.
-Rolls-Royce and Steerprop have offered CRP versions of their products.